 This ammonia-buffering effect reduces acidosis during exercise and also helps reduce delayed onset muscle soreness (DOMs) noticeably.

 Citrulline Malate also improves ATP production following exercise, which is another aspect as to why it might help more as sets progress.
 Malic acid is an intermediate in the citric acid cycle, which is how it is theorised to help with this process.

 The main implications of supplementation appear to be the ability to add an extra couple of reps here and there while resistance training.
 There potentially could be benefits for supplementing citrulline malate for endurance performance, but there isn’t a lot of research to support that view at this stage.

 It’s also unclear whether adding citrulline malate into other supplements provides an additive effect.
 Caffeine, creatine and beta-alanine supplementation each individually could provide benefits for lifters.

-As a hypothetical example, each of those options individually provide something like a 1-3% boost in performance.
+As a hypothetical example, each of those options individually provides something like a 1-3% boost in performance.
 Does adding all 3 together equal result in a >3% boost in performance?
 Or does it top out at some stage?

 I have the same thought process when it comes to adding citrulline malate into the mix.
 Other people have theories about whether potentially some of these ingredients might inhibit the effects of each other in some way.
 Either way, I’m yet to see strong research supporting adding citrulline malate to other supplements providing some form of synergistic effect, so it is a watch this space area.